 Often by the time mesothelioma is diagnosed, the disease is advanced.
 The 5-year survival rate is around 5% to 10%.
 Most patients with mesothelioma of the lung die as a result of respiratory failure or pneumonia.
 Some patients get a small-bowel obstruction when the tumor extends through the diaphragm, a muscle that separates the chest and abdominal cavity.
 A smaller number people die of complications of the heart when the tumor invades the pericardium -- a thin sac that surrounds the heart -- and the heart itself.

 The main risk factor for mesothelioma is working with asbestos.
 Asbestos is a group of minerals with thin microscopic fibers.
 Because these fibers are resistant to heat, fire, and chemicals and do not conduct electricity, asbestos has been mined and used widely in the construction, automotive, and other industries.

 If tiny asbestos fibers are released into the air, as they are in the manufacturing process, they can be inhaled or swallowed, leading to serious health problems.
-As many as 70% to 80% of mesothelioma cases can be linked to exposure to asbestos at work.
+As many as 75% of mesothelioma cases can be linked to exposure to asbestos at work.
 There is also some evidence that family members and others living with asbestos workers have an increased risk of developing mesothelioma, and possibly other asbestos-related diseases.
 This risk may be the result of exposure to asbestos dust brought home on the clothing and hair of asbestos workers.
 Cases of mesothelioma have also been seen in people living close to asbestos mines.